 Lagos to Faro driving along Coastline

 Portimão has a long fishing tradition that flourished between the 19th and 20th centuries with the rise of the canning industry and tourism.
 Most buildings in the historic center date from this period, including the Portimão Museum, a superb refurbishment of an old cannery that won the Museum of the Year award from the Council of Europe in 2010.
-It honors the people and city that have lived by and for the sea for centuries.
+It honors the people and the city that have lived by and for the sea for centuries.

 Olhao - To uncover Olhão’s hidden charm, climb to the top of the main church tower, the highest point.
 From there, see the hundreds of roof terraces - the “açoteias” - typical of the Algarve, creating a unique urban panorama, as if a multitude of cubes were scattered across a flat surface, their regular shapes repeating in three dimensions.

 The Christian Reconquest took Tavira in 1242 under Paio Peres Correia, a knight of Sant’Iago.
 Two years later, King Sancho II gave these lands to the Order for reorganization and settlement.
-In the 13th century, the Castle and walls were strengthened, and the Church of Santa Maria (Saint Mary) was built.
+Also in the 13th century, the Castle and walls were strengthened, and the Church of Santa Maria (Saint Mary) was built.

 In the 17th century, Tavira remained a major commercial center in the Algarve.
 Much of the cultural heritage from this period reveals a profound religious influence.
 Today, there are 21 churches in the city, including highlights like the Church of São Paulo (Saint Paul), the Church of Santo António (Saint Anthony), the Church of Carmo (Carmel), and the Church of São Francisco (Saint Francis).